RTL Logo

-The Constitutional Court of Italy rules on June 24th on the validity of the Italian citizenship by blood without restrictions.
-The hearing is scheduled for 9:30 a.m., in Roma, with the participation of four courts: Bologna, Milan, Roma and Florence.
+The Italian Constitutional Court will rule on June 24th on the validity of Italian citizenship by descent without restrictions.
+The hearing is scheduled for 9:30 AM in Rome, with the participation of four courts: Bologna, Milan, Rome, and Florence.

-The unified trial will deal with the transmission of Italian citizenship jure sanguinis (by descent) for people with no territorial, linguistic or cultural ties to Italy.
+The unified trial will address the transmission of Italian citizenship. jure sanguinis (by descent) for people with no territorial, linguistic or cultural ties to Italy.
 The decision could change or maintain the criteria adopted to date, affecting thousands of ongoing processes.

 Among the cases analyzed is that of 12 Brazilians who requested citizenship based on an ancestor born in 1876.
 Bologna Court was the first to raise constitutional doubts on the scope of this right, given the large number of Italian descendants in the world.